-Each year the Dr. Tom Dooley Society, an organization of the medical alumni of Notre Dame, hosts game day lectures that bring together physicians, dentists, licensed medical practitioners, and other members of the Notre Dame community.
+Each year Notre Dame medical alumni host game day lectures that bring together physicians, dentists, licensed medical practitioners, and other members of the Notre Dame community.
 This past Saturday (Oct.17), the Society welcomed Matthew Owen Hubbard, ’02, MD, ’12 MS from the Yale Bariatric Surgery Program.

 Dr. Hubbard’s presentation focused on the complexities of bariatric surgery, an operation performed for the purposes of weight loss.
 Laparoscopic surgical procedures for morbid obesity include gastric bypass surgery, sleeve gastrectomy, and adjustable gastric band.
 The indications for surgery involve a person’s body mass index, or BMI.
 A normal BMI is usually around 18-25.
 An overweight classification would be anywhere from 25-30, and obesity would range anywhere from 30 to more than 60.